locationtech/geomesa/docs/user/hbase/install.rst

  * Modify the ``hbase-env.sh`` file and provide the path to the ``geomesa-hbase-distributed-runtime`` JAR in the ``HBASE_CLASSPATH`` property.
 If this method is used, the ``geomesa-hbase-distributed-runtime`` JAR must be available at the given location on all master and region servers.
- * If registering the coprocessors on a per-table basis using the hbase shell, it is possible to provide an HDFS path to the ``geomesa-hbase-distributed-runtime`` JAR.
+ * If registering the coprocessors on a per-table basis using the hbase shell, it is possible to provide the HDFS path to the ``geomesa-hbase-distributed-runtime`` JAR that was deployed in :ref:`hbase_deploy_distributed_runtime`.

 .. _register_site-wide: